Recipe Generation from Unsegmented Cooking Videos: Proposed method

-To achieve this, we focus on multiple instance learning-noise contrastive estimation (MIL-NCE) model \cite{miech2020cvpr} pre-trained on Howto100M \cite{miech2019iccv}.
+To achieve this, we focus on the multiple instance learning-noise contrastive estimation (MIL-NCE) model \cite{miech2020cvpr} pre-trained on Howto100M \cite{miech2019iccv}.
 The model is trained on more than 100M pairs of an event with narration, and it can capture event-level semantics of overlapped events.
 Using this encoder, we obtain event-level representations as $\E=(\e_1, \e_2, \ldots, \e_n, \ldots, \e_T)$.
 Then, the positional encoding (PE) \cite{vaswani2017neurips} and relative encoding of events \cite{wang2021tcsvt} are added to $\e_n$.
+Note that the event encoders are pre-trained and their weights are frozen during the training phase because of the computational costs.

 \textbf{Event transformer.} Given $\E$, the event transformer outputs holistic representations of events $\HH=(\h_1, \h_2, \ldots, \h_n, \ldots, \h_T)$.
 This module is based on the memory-augmented recurrent transformer \cite{lei2020acl}, where each $l$ layer has the memories $\V_t^l$ to remember the history of the selected events.
 The output vectors $\HH=(\h_1, \h_2, \ldots, \h_n, \ldots, \h_T)$ and memories $\V_t^l$ are used to compute $n$-th event probability $p(c_t=n|\V_{t}^{l},\X)$ as follows: